Russell-Ryan/pyLINEAR/docs/README.md

 ### How do I read the output HDF5 file containing the spectra?

-*First, let me justify the use of a new file format that might be foriegn to many astronomers.  __pylinear__, unlike the IDL implementation, is capable of "grouping" sources.*
+*First, let me justify the use of a new file format that might be foriegn to many astronomers.  __pylinear__, unlike the IDL implementation, is capable of "grouping" sources.
+I define "grouping" as:*

 > **grouping:** the process of identifying the sources whose extraction orders overlap in the dispersed images.
 >
 > The groups are themselves grouped, and represent the smallest atomic unit to extract and fully encapsulate the contamination present in the data.

-*Since the groups are individual sets of extraction, they have their unique metadata and results.
+*Since the groups are individual sets of spectral extraction, they have their unique metadata and results.
 For example, if you do a golden-search optimization, then they will each have a unique values (&chi;<sup>2</sup>, matrix norm, etc.).
-Therefore I needed a file format that would allow for this grouped/hierarchical structure.
-For quick viewing of this file, please consider the [HDFView](https://www.hdfgroup.org/downloads/hdfview/) produced by the HDF Group (this program is free to download, but does require you register).*
+Therefore I needed a file format that would allow for this grouped/hierarchical structure, and settled on HDF5 (but perhaps in the future move to something like [ASDF](https://pypi.org/project/asdf/)).
+For quick viewing and basic editting of HDF5 files, please consider the [HDFView](https://www.hdfgroup.org/downloads/hdfview/) produced by the HDF Group (this program is free to download, but does require you register).*

 *Ok, back to the question you asked.
-I have a simple class in pylinear.extraction module, called [SEDFile](https://github.com/Russell-Ryan/pyLINEAR/blob/master/pylinear/modules/extraction/sedfile.py).
+I have a simple class in pylinear.extraction module, called [SEDFile](https://github.com/Russell-Ryan/pyLINEAR/blob/master/pylinear/modules/extraction/sedfile.py), that facilitates many operations with these files (reading spectra, group metadata, simple plots, etc.).
 So here's an example to read every source and make a quick plot:*

 ```
 import matplotlib.pyplot as plt